H-Wardak/Linux-Server-Configuration/README.md

 ## Restrictions
 - User can use Google Authentication API to log in to the application
 - Only logged-in users can add, edit, delete items
-- A user can only edit/delete his own items
-- Category edit/delete not yet provided